Kuty

+Kuty is often associated with Kitów, Poland, as both settlements have historic familial connections, both communities suffered the destruction of their Jews during the Holocaust, both are the originators of the Kitowski surname, and the two towns share a placename in Polish.

 History

-Kuty, which means "angles" or "corners" in Ukrainian, was first mentioned in records of 1469 as a village in the estate of Jan Odrowąż, then Polish archbishop of Lwów (now Lviv) and personal adviser to several Polish kings.
+Kuty, which means 'angles' or 'corners' in Ukrainian, was first mentioned in records of 1469 as a village in the estate of Jan Odrowąż, then Polish archbishop of Lwów (now Lviv) and personal adviser to several Polish kings.
 Over time the settlement grew and in 1715 at the request of Jan Potocki, the voivod of Kiev, King Augustus II the Strong granted it a town charter.
-Two churches were founded for local Uniates and Armenians.
-With expansion and the proximity of Bukovina, the town became the seat of a starost in the region of Halych and an administrative centre within the Ruthenian Voivodship of the Polish–Lithuanian Commonwealth.
+Two churches were founded for local Uniates and Armenian Catholics.
+With expansion and the proximity of Bukovina, the town became the seat of a starost in the region of Halych and an administrative centre within the Ruthenian Voivodship in the Lesser Poland Province of the Polish–Lithuanian Commonwealth.
+The town was the fiefdom of the Potocki family until the partitions of Poland.
+Kuty had a mixed population of Poles, Ruthenians, Jews and Armenians.

-The town was the Fiefdom of the Potocki family until the partitions of Poland.
-In 1772 it came under Austrian administration and on May 1, 1782 Kuty lost its town privileges.
+In 1772 it came under Austrian administration and on May 1, 1782, Kuty lost its town privileges.
 As a result, its economic growth halted and Kuty remained a provincial backwater inhabited mostly by Jewish and Armenian merchants.
 Around 1850 the town was linked to the rest of Galicia by the Kołomyja-Czerniowce railway.
 However, as both Galicia and Bukovina were under Austrian rule, it could not capitalize on its status as a border town.
 From the 19th-century onwards, Kuty acquired fame as a holiday resort owing to its picturesque location, on a river surrounded by hills and blessed with a balmy climate.
 It was known as a fruit-growing area and associated festivals.
-It was home to the largest Armenian community in Poland, many of whom had settled there from Moldova.
+It was home to the largest Armenian community in Poland, many of whom had settled there from Moldavia.
+The local Armenian school operated until the 1860s as the only one that was not dissolved by the Austrian authorities shortly after the Partitions of Poland.

 After the collapse of the Central Powers in 1918 the town was briefly under the control of the West Ukrainian People's Republic.
-After seizure by Romania Kuty returned to newly independent Polish administration.
-It became the most important border crossings between Poland and Romania.
+After seizure by Romania, Kuty returned to newly independent Polish administration.
+It became the most important border crossing between Poland and Romania.
 In 1930 the Polish Army built a new wooden bridge across the Cheremosh river.